 Just work hard and you will achieve success.
 That is a statement we have probably all heard before, if not many times over.
 Unfortunately, it is just not a statement that always holds true.

-In truth, hard work is a vital part of success, but it is only a part.
+In reality, hard work is a vital part of success, but it is only a part.
 The people who consistently achieve the greatest level of success are the ones who spend as much time and effort investing in the tools they need in order to be competitive in today’s marketplace.
 How can you do that?

 One of my favorite quotes is from President Abraham Lincoln, when he said “Give me six hours to chop down a tree and I will spend the first four sharpening the axe”.